-In 2007, the Company established its 2007 Stock Option Plan which provided for the granting of stock options to employees, directors and consultants of the Company.
-In connection with its acquisition of NeuroCo in December 2018, the Company also assumed NeuroCo's 2015 Equity Incentive Plan, or the NeuroCo Plan.
-In March 2019, the Company's Board of Directors approved the termination of the 2007 Stock Option Plan and the NeuroCo 2015 Equity Incentive Plan and the adoption of the 2019 Equity Incentive Plan, or the 2019 Plan, which became effective immediately prior to the Company's IPO.
+In March 2019, the Company's Board of Directors approved the adoption of the 2019 Equity Incentive Plan, or the 2019 Plan, which became effective immediately prior to the Company's IPO.
+The 2019 Plan replaced the 2007 Stock Option Plan which was terminated immediately prior to consummation of the Company's IPO, collectively the "Plans."
 The 2019 Plan provides for the grant of ISOs to employees and for the grant of NSOs, restricted stock, restricted stock units, stock appreciation rights, performance units and performance shares to employees, directors and consultants.
 A total of 2,317,000 shares of common stock were initially reserved for issuance pursuant to the 2019 Plan.
-In addition, the shares reserved for issuance under the 2007 Stock Option Plan that expire or terminate without having been exercised in full or that are forfeited or repurchased.
+In addition, the shares reserved for issuance under the 2019 Plan will also include shares reserved but not issued under the 2007 Stock Option Plan, plus any share awards granted under the 2007 Stock Option Plan that expire or terminate without having been exercised in full or that are forfeited or repurchased.
 In addition, the number of shares available for issuance under the 2019 Plan will also include an annual increase on the first day of each fiscal year beginning in fiscal 2020, equal to the lesser of (i) 3,000,000 shares; (ii) 4.0% of the outstanding shares of common stock as of the last day of the immediately preceding fiscal year; or (iii) an amount as determined by the Board of Directors.
-As of June 30, 2019, the Company has reserved 2,351,732 shares of common stock for issuance under the 2019 Plan.
+As of March 31, 2020, the Company has reserved 3,626,360 shares of common stock for issuance under the 2019 Plan.